-We are planning to buy a 2 bedroom apartment in Plymouth with a loan from a bank.
+My fiance and I are buying a four bedroom ground floor flatin Plymouth with a loan from a bank.
 We have selected a conveyancer in Plymouth but our lender says she’s not on their "panel".
-It seems we have no choice but to select one of the lender panel conveyancing practices or keep our Plymouth property lawyer as well as pay for one of their panel ones to act for them.
-We consider that this is unjust; Can we not simply insist that our mortgage company use our Plymouth lawyer?
+It seems we have little choice but to instruct one of the our mortgage company panel firms or keep our Plymouth conveyancer and pay for one of their panel ones to represent them.
+We feel as though this is unjust; Can we not simply insist that our mortgage company use our Plymouth lawyer?

 No, not really.
-The mortgage offered to you is subject to its terms and conditions, one of which will be that lawyers will on the lender’s conveyancing panel.
+The mortgage company mortgage issued is subject to conditions, one of which will be that lawyers will on the bank's conveyancing panel.
 Until recently, most lenders had large numbers of law firms on their panels, including many conveyancing solicitors in Plymouth : a mortgagee could choose one for themselves, as long as it was on the lender's panel.
 The lender would then simply instruct the borrower's lawyers to act for the lender, too.
 You can use your lender's panel lawyers or you could borrow from another lender which does not restrict your choice.
-Another option that might be available is for your lawyer to apply to be on the conveyancing panel.
+A further alternative is for your lawyer to apply to be on the conveyancing panel for your lender.